 Russian helicopter crashes at sea in Arctic, 8 aboard: Norway

-A Russian helicopter with eight people on board crashed at sea in Norway's Svalbard archipelago in the Arctic on Thursday, Norwegian rescue services said, with fears growing over the fate of those on board.
+A Russian helicopter with eight people on board crashed at sea in Norway's Svalbard archipelago in the Arctic on Thursday, Norwegian rescue services said.

-The aircraft went down in the afternoon two or three kilometres from Barentsburg, a Russian mining community in the archipelago, the rescue services said.
+The aircraft went down two or three kilometres from Barentsburg, a Russian mining community in the archipelago, the rescue services said.

 The aircraft was a Russian Mil Mi-8 based permanently near Barentsburg.

 Russia's consul general in Svalbard, Viacheslav Nikolayev, told the Interfax news agency there were five crew members and three scientists on board.

 "It's a civilian helicopter that belongs to the Arktikugol company and it flies the miners between (Svalbard's main town of) Longyearbyen and Barentsburg.
 It's a regular flight," he said.